MannLabs/alphatims/README.md

 ---
 ## Installation

+Note: The data reading functionality that this package introduced via the `TimsTOF` class have been moved to [AlphaRaw](https://github.com/MannLabs/alpharaw).
+If you need only that, it might be sufficient to install AlphaRaw instead of AlphaTims.
+The original [AlphaTims publication](#publication) should still be cited when using this functionality.

 AlphaTims can be installed and used on all major operating systems (Windows, macOS and Linux).
 There are different types of installation possible: